There are quite a few loan options available to buy fixer-upper homes.

 FHA also offers add-on options including the Energy Efficient Mortgage that can increase the maximum amount of the loan to allow you to add such energy-efficient items as windows and appliances.

 You can also get involved in the Good Neighborhood Next Door program.
 It is meant to revitalize certain communities by helping out certain professions such as law enforcement officers, firefighters and teachers.
 These add-ons both have to be for owner-occupied residences, not rentals, second homes or investment property.

 The Veterans Administration (VA) also offers low-interest home loans for 100 percent of the financing to retired or active-duty military service members and their spouses.
 These loans offer a low credit score minimum.
 According to the VA website, the loan program is there to “help you buy, build, repair, retain or adapt a home for your own personal occupancy.”

 These loans don’t require private mortgage insurance if you don’t have 20 percent down because the government backs them.
 Combined with the lower interest rate, that can mean a good deal of savings on monthly mortgage payments for the homeowner.

 McCalmon says that you can also get a VA EEM (energy-efficient mortgage) option.

 “You can either increase the loan amount by $3,000 based on a bid for energy-efficient upgrades such as new appliances or get more than $6,000 if you need a more intensive remodel,” she says.

-Other home buying options for rehabbing include a conventional mortgage which you can put as little down as 5 percent and then using the savings you might have used to make a bigger down payment for some of the repairs.
+Other home buying options for rehabbing include a conventional mortgage which you can put as little down as 5 percent and then use the savings you might have used to make a bigger down payment for some of the repairs.

 “A lot of people still believe you have to put down 20 percent.
 But you don’t,” she says.